nalibjchn/FaceAgingGANs/IPCGAN_Face_Aging_5AgeGroups/README.md

 ## 4. Training from scratch
 ```
 * Run the scripts with default hyperparameters values
+* output.log file will be created automatically to check the detail information during the training process.
 python age_lsgan_transfer.py \
   --gan_loss_weight=75 \
   --fea_loss_weight=0.5e-4 \